westwick/ladderqueue/readme.md

 ## now with a docker setup, to start the project take the following steps:

-1. To get the docker containers up and running, from terminal CD into the ./laradock-LaraDock-ToolBox directory,
+1. To get the docker containers up and running, from terminal CD into the ./laradock-LaraDock-ToolBox directory and run `docker-compose up -d nginx mariadb` to start all of the necessary application docker containers.
-run: docker-compose -d nginx mariadb to start all of the necessary application docker containers If you would like terminal output from these containers to see that start up succeeded / check any errors then you may omit the -d argument from docker-compose
+*If you would like terminal output from these containers to see that start up succeeded / check any errors then you may omit the -d argument from docker-compose*

 2. If a fresh install / you have not yet run composer to generate the /vendor files && autoload.php then you must do so now and run composer install from the workspace docker container